apache/flink/docs/apis/cli.md

                                           java.net.URLClassLoader}.
      -d,--detached                        If present, runs the job in detached mode
+     -D,--configDir </path/to/confdir>    The configuration directory with which to run the program.
      -m,--jobmanager <host:port>          Address of the JobManager (master) to which to connect.
 Specify
                                           'yarn-cluster' as the JobManager to